 At first glance, the road bike hasn’t changed a great deal over the years.
 Compared to complex full suspension mountain bikes, it’s a traditional bicycle with a near identical silhouette to those raced 50 years ago.
-Of course, there’s nothing traditional about the carbon ﬁbre frames and 22-speed drivetrains we see now.
+Of course, there’s nothing traditional about the carbon ﬁbre frames and electronic 22-speed drivetrains we see now.
 The technology is here, you just have to look closer.

 It’s important to know your way around a road bike in order to get the best from it.
 While the overall shape has changed little, the details have moved on a lot.
 The most important aspect is how the bike ﬁts you.
 If you get that right at the start, everything else will be simple.

 The frame is the heart of any bike, and road bike frames are usually aluminium or carbon, with steel and titanium used in niche models.

 Traditional road frames use a ﬂat top tube and a shorter seatpost, but compact geometry is now most common, with a sloping top tube to make a smaller, lighter frame and also improve the standover height.
 It’s very important that you buy the right size and shape frame for your size and riding.

 Road bike wheels don’t have to be as robust, so they use fewer spokes than mountain bike hoops.
 Aerodynamics are important, so the rims are sometimes deeper.
 Recently, road rims have been getting wider as research shows this is more aerodynamic, increases tyre volume for a smoother ride and potentially leads to less flats.